killerkam7/Month1-Foundations-networking-recon/README.md

 - Documentation & operational hygiene — critical for incident response and shift handoff
 - Basic awareness of home/OT network baselining (relevant for ICS/OT blue team paths)

-## Screenshots / Demo
-*(Add these — run the tool, take clean screenshots or GIFs of the menu, a live scan, and a generated .md report)*

-## Folder Structure